TOOLS FOR FIGHTING Covid-19

 Staff and guests are given guidance on where and when to apply hand sanitizer and scheduled handwashing happens throughout the day.

-Guidelines around the use of face coverings will always align with the most up-to-date requirements of the OCA and Public Health.
+Public Health Guidance on face coverings may change to reflect the Province’s response to COVID-19.
+Guidelines around the use of face coverings at Muskoka Woods will always align with the most up-to-date requirements of Public Health and the Ontario Camping Association (OCA).

 Guest cohorts will be kept at least 2m or 6ft apart to reduce the risk of spread.

 All gathering sizes will conform to the current applicable guidelines, even if this results in minor schedule changes to accommodate smaller gatherings.